 What kind of dive equipment do you use?
 We do not use rental grade equipment.
 Our equipment is the same equipment that is used by explorers pushing the limits and going where no one has ever been before.
 The regulators breathe better thereby reducing breathing fatigue and stress on new divers.
-Our regulators and BCD's are from the manufacturer Dive Rite and they stay in pristine condition because they are only used in freshwater.
+Our equipment remains in excellent condition because it is only used in freshwater.
 Do you provide any personal dive equipment?
-Yes, tuition includes new high quality mask, fins, and snorkel for campers to keep who do not already own any.
+Yes, tuition includes new, high-quality mask, fins, and snorkel for campers to keep who do not already own any.
 Other equipment is provided for the more advanced programs as well.
 See the Details page for more information on our complementary scuba packages.
 Tuition does not include wetsuit and booties.
 Why is training conducted in Florida Springs?
 The springs are consistent in their temperature (72 °F) and visibility (100'+) year round.
 We do not have to contend with waves or boats which increase the likelihood of injury, and seasickness is not an issue.
 Overall we feel that the springs are an ideal place to learn new skills in a safe, calm and comfortable environment.
 I see that the director is also a cave instructor, do the campers conduct cave dives?
 Absolutely not.
 Cave diving is at the pinnacle of dive skill and takes lots of training.
 Even though our campers are great divers, cave diving is a whole different animal.
 Campers will have the option of diving in a couple of large caverns (caverns are the light zone near the entrance and no cave passage is accessible at these dive sites) that are set up for basic open water divers to enter.
 Like all dives, the students are not forced to go and are led by dive professionals.
 We make sure the students know that caves are not friendly places to enter without proper training and equipment.